The 20 Best Non-Small Cell Lung Cancer (NSCLC) Doctors Near Me in Connecticut, US

 Offers Telehealth

-Scott Gettinger is an Oncologist and a Hematologist in New Haven, Connecticut.
+Scott Gettinger is an Oncologist in New Haven, Connecticut.
 Dr. Gettinger is rated as an Elite provider by MediFind in the treatment of Non-Small Cell Lung Cancer (NSCLC).
 His top areas of expertise are Non-Small Cell Lung Cancer (NSCLC), Lung Cancer, Small Cell Lung Cancer (SCLC), EGFR Positive Lung Cancer, and Gamma Knife Radiosurgery.

 Are you looking for a specific type of Non-Small Cell Lung Cancer (NSCLC)?